UPDATED

 Your resume should be no longer than two pages.
 One page would be even better.

-Here are some links to sample resumes and styles.
+Here are some links to get inspiration.

 CNA resume example: click to zoom